How to provide constructive feedback and why is it important?

 It has been found that UK’s most successful companies regularly invest in their training – 84% of employees at top-performing organisations receive all the training necessary in their field (IBM).
 However, additional training can sometimes interfere with organisations’ work demands and schedule.
-That’s why we at Basegreen Academy priorotise the requirements and needs of your organisation, and we tailor our courses to your specific needs.
+That’s why we, at Basegreen Academy, prioritise the requirements and needs of your organisation.
+We tailor our courses to your specific needs.
 Read more about the benefits of flexible learning.

 We offer a complimentary organisational needs analysis to discuss the demands and requirements of your organisation and implement an effective solution.
-Request one by clicking here or by contacting us:
+Request one by contacting us:

 Tel: 0114 212 5910

-View our courses in education: Basegreen suite of education and training qualifications is available up to a Level 5 Diploma and provides a comprehensive solution for individuals wishing to enter or progress within the education sector.
-We provide an opportunity to develop the skills and knowledge in planning and developing schemes of work, delivering high quality learning, developing teaching strategies, and assessment practices.
+Basegreen suite of education and training qualifications is available up to a Level 5 Diploma.
+It provides a comprehensive solution for individuals wishing to enter or progress within the education sector.
+We offer an opportunity to develop the skills and knowledge in planning and developing schemes of work, delivering high quality learning, developing teaching strategies, and assessment practices.

-View our courses in health and social care: We offer quality courses in the social care sector, designed to support and develop individuals working in or aspiring to work in residential childcare, adult care or the community aspect of health & social care.
+We offer quality courses in the social care sector, designed to support and develop individuals working in or aspiring to work in residential childcare, adult care or the community aspect of health & social care.
 Many of our qualifications are aimed to develop individuals into a management position in these sectors.
-We are additionally able to provide expert training in ambulance and pre-hospital care, being closely linked to a medical transport company, UK Event Medical Services.

-View first aid training: To keep your workplace safe and legally adhering to first aid laws which apply to you.
-Try our first aid calculator to find out which first aid training you need.
+The purpose of our first aid courses is to keep your workplace safe and legally adhering to first aid laws which apply to you.
+Enquire to try our first aid calculator to find out which first aid training you need.